vasilakisfil/Introspected-REST/README.md

 ### 10.5.
 Considerations
 Although we have managed to apply Introspective REST to HTTP, a protocol that has been influenced by Roy's REST model (and vice verca) this adaptation comes to a cost: we need to "diversify" from some RFCs specifications that we make use of.
-Fortunately this diversification is relatively very small compared to the gains.
+Fortunately this diversification is relatively very small compared to the gains and all changes are backwards compatible with existing clients and specifications.

 #### 10.5.1.
 HTTP OPTIONS responses are not cacheable
 First and most importantly, according to [RFC 7231](https://tools.ietf.org/html/rfc7231):